bergolho1337/Network-Generator/README.md

 This program uses the Diffusion-Limited-Aggregation (DLA) algorithm to build a Purkinje network over a mesh written in ``stl`` format.

-By default, a point-to-faces graph map is generated for each mesh, but to improve performance is recommended to run first the ``points-to-faces-mapping``, which will generate the map file required by the program to run more fast.
+By default, a point-to-faces graph map is generated for each mesh, but to improve performance is recommended to run first the ``points-to-faces-mapping`` script, which will generate the map file required by the program to run more fast.

 In the same way as the ``cco-project-3d``, there are scripts for sensibility analysis, to transform the generated network into the domain used by the ``MonoAlg3D_C`` solver and to animate the growing process.